sixthextinction/rag-chatbot/README.md

-# RAG Chatbot v2
+# RAG Chatbot

-A sophisticated RAG-based chatbot system that researches topics comprehensively and then answers questions using retrieval-augmented generation.
+A tutorial RAG-based chatbot system that researches topics comprehensively and then answers questions using retrieval-augmented generation.
 The system operates in two distinct phases: **Topic Ingestion** and **Chat Mode**.

 ## Features